michaelfranzl/rpi23-gen-image/README.md

 The following list of Debian packages must be installed on the build system because they are essentially required for the bootstrapping process.

-    apt-get install debootstrap debian-archive-keyring qemu-user-static binfmt-support dosfstools rsync bmap-tools whois git crossbuild-essential-armhf bc device-tree-compiler
+    apt-get install debootstrap debian-archive-keyring qemu-user-static binfmt-support dosfstools rsync bmap-tools whois git bc device-tree-compiler crossbuild-essential-armhf

 ### Kernel compilation

-Get the latest mainline kernel (this is a large download, about 2GB).
-For a smaller download, consider downloading the latest stable kernel as .tar.xz from kernel.org.
-Then cross-compile it for the ARM CPU architecture:
+Get the latest Linux mainline kernel.
+This is a very large download, about 2GB.
+(For a smaller download of about 90 MB, consider downloading the latest stable kernel as .tar.xz from https://kernel.org.)

-    cd $PREFIX
     git clone https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git
     cd linux

+Confirmed working revision (approx. version 4.10, Feb 2017): 60e8d3e11645a1b9c4197d9786df3894332c1685

+A working configuration file for this Linux kernel revision is included in this repository (`working-linux-config.txt`).

+If you want to generate the default `.config` file that is also working on the Raspberry, execute

     make mrproper
     make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- multi_v7_defconfig

-If you want to get more control as to what is enabled in the kernel, run the graphical configuration tool at this point:
+Whichever `.config` file you have now, if you want to get more control as to what is enabled in the kernel, you can run the graphical configuration tool at this point:

     apt-get install libglib2.0-dev libgtk2.0-dev libglade2-dev
-    make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- gconfig
+    make AARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- gconfig

+Before compiling the kernel, back up your `.config` file so that you don't lose it after the next `make mrproper`:

+    cp .config ../kernelconfig-backup.txt

+#### Compiling the kernel

+Clean the sources:

+    make mrproper

+Optionally, copy your previously backed up `.config`:

+    cp ../kernelconfig-backup.txt .config

-Finally, compile the kernel.
-It should only take 5 minutes or so on 4 CPU cores of a modern PC.
+Run the compilation on 4 CPU cores.
+This takes about 10 minutes on a modern PC:

     make -j4 ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf-

 Verify that you have the required kernel image:

     ls -l ./arch/arm/boot/zImage

 ### U-Boot bootloader compilation

-    cd $PREFIX
+    cd ..
     git clone git://git.denx.de/u-boot.git

+Confirmed working revision: b24cf8540a85a9bf97975aadd6a7542f166c78a3

+Then, for a RPi model 2:

     make -j4 ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- rpi_2_defconfig all

+For a RPi model 3 (untested!):

+    make -j4 ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- rpi_3_32b_defconfig all

 Verify that you have the required bootloader file: